Kori Nuclear Power Plant

 The Kori Nuclear Power Plant (Korean: 고리원자력발전소, Hanja: 古里原子力發電所) is a South Korean nuclear power plant located in Kori, a suburban village in Busan.
-It is the world's largest fully operational nuclear generating station by total reactor count and the number of currently operational reactors since 2016, after it exceeded in nameplate capacity Canada's Bruce Nuclear Generating Station.
+It is the world's second-largest fully operational nuclear generating station by total reactor count and the number of currently operational reactors since 2016, after it exceeded in nameplate capacity Canada's Bruce Nuclear Generating Station.
 It is owned and operated by Korea Hydro & Nuclear Power, a subsidiary of KEPCO.
 The first reactor began commercial operation in 1978 and operated until 2017 when it was decommissioned.
 Units 2, 3, and 4 started commercial operations in the 1980s.
 All reactors on site are pressurized water reactors.

 Reactors

-An expansion of the plant begun in 2006 added four new Korean-sourced reactors, the so-called Shin Kori reactors (shin meaning "new").
-The first pair of Shin Kori reactors are of the OPR-1000 design, while the second two are the APR-1400 design.
-Shin Kori 1 and 2 achieved commercial operations in 2011 and 2012 respectively, with Shin Kori 3 and 4 achieving commercial operations in 2016 and 2019.
+An expansion of the plant begun in 2006 added four new Korean-sourced reactors, the so-called Shin Kori reactors (Korean: 신고리; shin 신 meaning "new").
+The first pair of Shin Kori reactors are of the OPR-1000 design, while the second two are of the APR-1400 design.
+Shin Kori 1 and 2 achieved commercial operations in 2011 and 2012, respectively, with Shin Kori 3 and 4 achieving commercial operations in 2016 and 2019.
 Construction on two further APR-1400 reactors, known as Shin Kori-5 and Shin Kori-6, was started in April 2017 and September 2018, respectively.